 The World Is Your Classroom

 The best way to study the earth and environment is in the real world.
 That’s why our teaching is hands-on and on-site.
 From Antarctica to Africa, our students work alongside distinguished faculty in state-of-the-art laboratories and on expeditions worldwide.
+For more details on current research groups, please visit our research page.

 Field Experience in the US